 - Plan and complete an assessed boat journey.

-- You will also need an up-to-date 1st Response Certificate or higher first aid qualification.
+- You'll also need an up-to-date 1st response certificate or higher first aid qualification.

 Who can take this qualification?

 Anyone who's interested in supporting girls and young women to go narrowboating.
 You don't have to be a Girlguiding member.

 You should have some prior boating experience but some countries and regions offer training for beginners.
 Enthusiasm is also essential!

 You'll need to pay the cost of training and assessment.
 Speak to your outdoor activities adviser for more information.
 If you need financial support, there may be grants or funds you can access.

 - Speak to your commissioner, who'll put you in touch with your local outdoor activities adviser or water adviser.

 - Download a copy of the Girlguiding narrowboating scheme.
 This contains the syllabus you need to cover and guidance on completing the scheme.

 - Your local outdoor activities adviser will be able to help you with next steps, like finding a Girlguiding narrowboating training to attend.